Travel Visas: What They Are and Where Americans Need Them

 What is a visa?

-A visa is an official document that allows a person to enter and stay in a foreign country for a specified period of time.
+A visa is an official document that authorizes a person to enter and stay in a foreign country for a specified period of time.

-Most popular destinations for American tourists – Europe, Mexico, the Caribbean – don’t require visas for stays of 90 days or less.
-Longer stays – for students studying abroad, for instance – may require a visa.
+Most popular destinations for American tourists – Europe, Mexico, Japan, and the Caribbean – don’t require visas for stays of 90 days or less.
+However, longer stays – for students studying abroad, for instance – may require a visa.

-The country information at travel.state.gov has the details about visa requirements for your destinations.
+The country information at travel.state.gov provides details about visa requirements for your destinations.
 In general, visa applications have to go through the embassies of the countries you’ll be visiting, have a time limit, and often require a fee.

-Sometimes countries let tourists stay for between three and 30 days visa-free, and then require a visa for longer stays.
+Sometimes countries let tourists stay for between3 and 30 days visa-free and then require a visa for longer stays.

 What countries do Americans need a visa for?